 TLDR Key Takeaways

-- Commemorate a moment by bringing a truly special bottle on your backpacking trip
+- Commemorate a moment by bringing a truly special bottle on your backpacking or camping trip.

 - And as always, never bring glass into the backcountry.
 Our Flasks make the perfect backcountry or camping companion.

-Use our handy chart to explore our favorite backcountry barrel strength whiskeys.
+Use this handy chart to quickly explore our favorite backcountry barrel-strength whiskeys.

 It's Thursday night and you’re packing for an extended weekend backpacking trip.
 You're gathering the minimum amount of supplies required to isolate in the woods for the next 4 nights and you’re being faced with a variety of tough decisions: Should I bring deodorant?
 How many toilet paper rolls do I need?
 Will I need a rain jacket? etc… From our perspective, no decision deserves more scrutiny than how much whiskey you decide to pack to ensure that your 6-shooter tumbler is filled with something delicious at each night’s campfire.